 As part of Fairtrade Fortnight 2019, Fairtrade opens a pop-up hot chocolate salon named after Ivorian cocoa farmer Rosine.
-The celebrity-designed hot chocolates were each priced at a donation of £1.86 to highlight the cost of a living income in West Africa.
+The celebrity-designed hot chocolates are each priced at a donation of £1.86 to highlight the cost of a living income in West Africa.

 The John Lewis Partnership move to 100% FSI (Fairtrade Sourced Ingredient) Cocoa in their confectionery lines